Graduate

 1. Complete the Graduate School’s Online Application.

-Students in the M.A. in English program complete 24 credit hours of graduate courses and an additional 6 hours of thesis credit.
+Students in the M.A. in English program complete 30 credit hours, including 24 credit hours of graduate courses with a B average and 6 hours of thesis credit.

 • ENG 600: Introduction to Graduate Study